Compute

 2. To display your compute(s), complete one of the following two steps:

-• Click the Compute drop-down list (for a workspace)
+• For a workspace: Click the Compute drop-down list.

-• Click the Compute drop-down list in the Environment section (for an experiment)
+• For an experiment: Click the Compute drop-down list in the Environment section.

 3. Select each compute to attempt to use in the workspace or experiment.
-The numbers next to their titles (when clicked) indicate the order cnvrg will attempt to use them.
+The numbers next to their titles (when clicked) indicate the order AI Studio will attempt to use them.
 You can remove a compute from the list by clicking the X next to its name.

 4. Click Start Workspace or Run.